 Chakana’s viticultural management is now oriented towards developing balanced vines through the structuring of its soils and the preservation of their organisms with methods compatible with their texture, organic matter and susceptibility to frost.

-Chakana’s Cobos Estate located in Agrelo has been certified organic from vintage 2014 onwards and is certified Demeter (biodynamic) “in conversion”.
+Chakana’s Nuna Estate located in Agrelo has been certified organic from vintage 2014 onwards and is certified Demeter (biodynamic) since 2016.
+The Los Cedros vineyard in Altamira is organic certified.
+All the other vineyards are in conversion to organic and biodynamic preparations are being used consistently.

 Director De Operaciones y Enólogo